adamsilver/fdpb/03-book-a-flight.md

 The problem with this approach is that the act of moving focus to the menu (even programatically like we'll be doing), triggers the blur event which subsequently hides the menu.
 This would make the menu inaccessible with the keyboard.

 One work around involves using the `setTimeout()` function which allows us to put a delay on the event.
-In turn, the delay gives us time to cancel the the timeout (with `clearTimeout()`, should the user move focus to the menu within that time.
+In turn, the delay gives us time to cancel the event (using `clearTimeout()`, should the user move focus to the menu within that time.
 This would stop the menu being hidden making it accessible again.

 ```JS
 this.textBox.on('blur', $.proxy(function(e) {